 - Gel Capsules: CBD gels can be taken orally with food or a beverage.
 These offer a consistent dosage and no lingering taste.
-However, they tend to work a bit slower compared to other methods as the CBD takes longer to absorb into the body.
+They tend to absorb a bit slower compared to other methods.

 - Sprays: Sprays absorb oromucosally or through the mucous lining in the mouth.
 You spray these under the tongue or on the cheek and hold it there for a while before swallowing.
 Like oils, these usually contain a carrier oil, like peppermint oil.